-Five (5) eclipses will take place in 2017; two LUNAR and three SOLAR.
-To give you a feel for the orbital mechanics involved, you will notice that the lunar eclipses precede the solar eclipses (or vice versa) each by two weeks.
+Five (5) eclipses will take place in 2019; two lunar and three solar.
+To give you a feel for the orbital mechanics involved, below you will notice that the lunar eclipses precede the solar eclipses (or vice versa) each by two weeks.
 For example; this is similar to the October 8 lunar eclipse/October 23rd solar eclipse in 2014.
 That means that when you see a lunar eclipse of any sort during Full Moon there’s a decent chance that a couple weeks later as the Moon enters New Moon phase, that alignment will bear a solar eclipse of some sort.
 If not, then a very near miss.
-So let’s take a look at the 2017 eclipses that we can look forward to.
+So let’s take a look at this year’s eclipses that we can look forward to.

 It may sound cliché but do not look at solar eclipses (or the Sun in general) without eye protection that’s designed for looking at the Sun.
 Anything other than this may result in permanent eye damage to you or a loved one.
 If you need to know where to get them check these links or ask me.
 You can get a pack of 25 for around $30 (If you’re paying much more than that you’re being ripped off IMO.) so no excuses!